 These limits made early 1940s blouses simple and minimally decorated.
 The inspiration came from men’s dress shirts, which were tailored to a boxy or square body with equally angular point collars.

-After the war years when restrictions lifted, women’s fashion turned more delicate again with the addition of lace insets, ruffles, pintucks, tonal embroidery, pleats and gatherings.
+After the war years when restrictions lifted, women’s fashion turned more delicate again with the addition of lace insets, ruffles, pintucks, tonal embroidery, string tie necks, shirring, pleats and gatherings.
 They looked more like Victorian era blouses than those of the prior few decades.
 The new, romantic look as termed the “Gibson Girl” style.

 What did teens, pinups, and young beach-loving women wear in the summer?
-Crop tops!
-The crop top or bolero top came down only to the lower rib cage, exposing about 2 inches of midriff!
-They were worn with pedal pushers, shorts and playsuits.
+1940s Crop tops!
+The crop top or bolero top came down only to the lower rib cage, exposing about 3-4 inches of midriff!
+They were worn with pedal pushers, shorts, playsuits, and sometimes long pants.

 Midriff tops, as they were usually called, looked like mini peasant tops, cap sleeve blouses, and button up cotton shirts.
 The styles were endless — as long as they showed off some skin!